ucalyptus/Spotify-Recommendation-Engine/README.md

 ![After I use Spotify API to fetch tracks and arrange it into a df ](https://developer.spotify.com/assets/WebAPI_intro.png)
 - 3.This is the extracted dataframe
 ![Dataframe](images/dataframe_screenshot.png)
-- 4.I do Data Analysis and use well known statistical techniques.
+- 4. On this dataframe, we do Data Analysis and use well known statistical techniques.

 ## Requirements
-* spotipy
+* Install spotipy
 ```bash
  pip install spotipy
 ```
-## Voila! ,we convert this into a simple data analytics problem.Thanks to this Python wrapper Spotipy
+## Voila!
+Upon following this simple step, we can convert this into a simple data analytics problem.
+## THANKS TO THIS EFFICIENT PYTHON WRAPPER SPOTIPY

 *[Read more about Spotify's recommendation algorithm](Implicit-Matrix-Factorization.md)*

 [Spotify Developer](https://beta.developer.spotify.com/documentation/web-api/) for more info

 ### Contributing
-Before you follow the mentioned steps, make sure you read our [Code of Conduct](https://github.com/ucalyptus/Spotify-Recommendation-Engine/blob/master/CODE_OF_CONDUCT.md).
+Before you have followed the mentioned steps, make sure you read our [Code of Conduct](https://github.com/ucalyptus/Spotify-Recommendation-Engine/blob/master/CODE_OF_CONDUCT.md).

  1. Fork the repository.
 ![image](https://user-images.githubusercontent.com/41269164/70219309-9a3eca80-176a-11ea-8a4d-1bd701d07314.png)
  2. clone the repository.
 	`https://github.com/ucalyptus/Spotify-Recommendation-Engine.git`
- 3. create a different branch.
+ 3. Create a different branch.
 	`git checkout -b newbranch oldbranch`
  4. Do the needful changes to solve the issue.
- 5. commit the changes and open a pull request.
+ 5. Commit the changes and open a pull request.
 	`git commit -m "description about changes"`
 	`git push origin newbranch`
  6. Making a pull request